Provider-Based Reference Price

 WTI/Brent Spread

-The spread compares WTI minus Brent in USD per barrel when both reference prices are available.
+The spread compares WTI minus Brent in USD/barrel when both reference prices are available.

 WTI/Brent Spread